sooryanivedhaashokan/Quick-Trip-planning-Assistant/README.md

     Weather condition of the destination
-    Suggest best time (month) of the year to visit the destination List of destination you could also consider to travel on mentioned dates Current air fares if you book immediately
-    Suggest the user to wait for to book ticket due to probability of  price down in the future
+    Suggest best time (month) of the year to visit the destination List of destination you could also consider to travel on mentioned date Current air fares if you book air ticket immediately Suggest the user to wait for booking due to probability of flight price down in the future days before departure

 To do list: